dhellmann/pymotw-3/source/atexit/index.rst

     :caption:
     :start-after: # end_pymotw_header

-The child sets up an :mod:`atexit` callback, and then sleeps until the signal arrives.
+The child sets up an ``atexit`` callback, and then sleeps until the signal arrives.

 .. literalinclude:: atexit_signal_child.py